ksheumaker/homeassistant-apsystems_ecur/README.md

 Release notes
 v1.0.0 First release
-v1.0.1 Revised the readme, added support for YC1000 (hopefully) and added versioning to the manifest
+v1.0.1 Revised the readme, added support for YC1000 and added versioning to the manifest
 ```

 ## Setup